Richard X. Slattery: Career

 Slattery was distinguished by a square-jawed look and a rough, gravelly voice that made him ideal as a "tough guy" character, usually as a cop or a drill sergeant type.
 He had been an NYPD police officer for 12 years (1948–1960) and started his acting career in police academy training films, and in community theater in the Bronx.

-Slattery was a familiar face on series television during the 1960s through the 1980s, appearing in numerous guest roles, including Route 66, The Alfred Hitchcock Hour, 77 Sunset Strip, Gunsmoke, Rawhide, The Andy Griffith Show, Bewitched, The Invaders, F Troop, The Green Hornet, The Virginian, Bonanza, The Partridge Family, The Odd Couple, Owen Marshall: Counselor at Law, I Dream of Jeannie,The Mod Squad, Emergency!, Run, Joe, Run, The Waltons, Ironside, Kojak, The San Pedro Beach Bums, and Knight Rider.
+Slattery was a familiar face on series television during the 1960s through the 1980s, appearing in numerous guest roles, including Route 66, The Alfred Hitchcock Hour, 77 Sunset Strip, Gunsmoke, Rawhide, The Andy Griffith Show, Bewitched, The Invaders, F Troop, The Green Hornet, The Virginian, Bonanza, The Partridge Family, The Odd Couple, Owen Marshall: Counselor at Law, Cannon, Barnaby Jones, I Dream of Jeannie,The Mod Squad, Emergency!, Run, Joe, Run, The Waltons, Ironside, Kojak, The San Pedro Beach Bums, and Knight Rider.

 Slattery starred in a revival of the play The Time of Your Life, starting March 17, 1972, at the Huntington Hartford Theater in Los Angeles.

 For 14 years, Slattery was featured in a series of popular TV commercials for 76 gasoline during the 1970s and early 1980s, playing Murph, the grandfatherly owner of "Murph's 76 Station" (filmed at the longtime 76 gas station adjacent to Dodger Stadium in Los Angeles).
 He played Lieutenant Modeen in Switch and had featured roles in three series: The Gallant Men (as First Sgt.
 John McKenna), Mister Roberts (as Captain John Morton), and C.P.O.
 Sharkey (as Captain "Buck" Buckner).
-Slattery appeared in the Barnaby Jones episode titled "The Loose Connection" (March 18, 1973).
-He appeared on the Cannon episode "The Cure that Kills" as a carnival owner, an episode that first aired on February 20, 1974.